Benjamin Adair Murphy’s songs cover many styles, but they always come back to the blues.

 Benjamin fronted the NYC band the Blue Eighty Eights, and has recorded solo albums in Brooklyn, Rome, and Mexico City.
 He has written lyrics for Nanuchka, Roiki, Electro Morocco, the Monophonic Shooting Spree, and other artists.

-He lives in Mexico City with his family.
+He lives in Athens, Greece with his family.

 Photo: Juan Victor Bellesario